About this listing

 My guests are completely independent with their own cooking facilities and front door.
 However, I always love meeting them and hearing their stories, and am happy to help them enjoy their stay.
 I can provide a breakfast basket at a small extra charge if required.
 Tea, coffee and basic condiments are always available.

 Glenties is a friendly little town with a museum, and has frequently won the tidy town competition.
 It is well known for hosting the National fiddlers weekend, the Patrick McGill summer school, and the Harvest fair.
+There is an organic shop in the town, where one can also get lunch.
+There is a hotel, and cafes.
 The Owenea river and Donegal's many lakes are famous for fishing.
-The barn is a good base for walking, searching out traditional music, and exploring the wild north west of Ireland.
+The barn is a good base for walking, searching out traditional music, and exploring the wild north west of Ireland. .
+The nearest beach is 10 minutes drive, a mile of sandy beach and safe swimming with an island in the bay which can often be reached at low tide.
+The Barn is a quiet place where one can relax and enjoy nature

 Other Things to Note

-€65 per night, minimum stay 2 nights.
-Reduced rate for guests arriving by bicycle or on foot.
+The rate is €65 per night, minimum stay 2 nights.
+Reduced rate for guests arriving by bicycle or on foot, or for those staying more than two nights.
 The price includes wood, etc. for the stove, the night storage heater and basic electricity.
-There is a meter for excess electricity. €15 pp pd extra for each person after 3.
+There is a meter for excess electricity. €15 pp pd extra for 4th person or more.

 Dogs are welcome if they are cat friendly.
 Doggie bags must be used.
 There will be a small extra charge.
 The barn is not suitable for toddlers or for people allergic to cats.
 Older children are welcome.